Vyral/paul-lopez/_posts/2019-08-20-the-strategy-that-will-find-the-right-home-for-you-and-your-family.md

 After you talk to your Realtor, schedule in-person visits to the homes on your short list.
 You started big, but now you’ve narrowed your search all the way down to the homes you may want to make an offer on.
 It’s during this point your Realtor should remind you of your original objectives and make sure the homes you see in person will meet your needs.&nbsp;

-**I’ve employed this strategy for over 20 years, and it’s one of the most effective ways to find a home that meets the needs of your family.**&nbsp; After all is said and done, you and your Realtor will write a strong offer and, if it’s accepted, begin closing on your new home.&nbsp;
+**I’ve employed this strategy for close to 20 years, and it’s one of the most effective ways to find a home that meets the needs of your family.**&nbsp; After all is said and done, you and your Realtor will write a strong offer and, if it’s accepted, begin closing on your new home.&nbsp;

 If you’d like to talk more about the best home buying strategy for you or you have any other real estate needs I can take care of, don’t hesitate to reach out to me.
 I’d love to help you.&nbsp;